tarik-84/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [Q] Mention two parts of Express that you learned about this week. middleware and routers

-- [ ] Describe Middleware?
+- [Q] Describe Middleware?
+    provide servicers where they arent usually available

-- [ ] Describe a Resource?
+- [Q] Describe a Resource?
+    info thats being used in an app

-- [ ] What can the API return to help clients know if a request was successful?
+- [Q] What can the API return to help clients know if a request was successful? the actual status of the code

-- [ ] How can we partition our application into sub-applications?
+- [Q] How can we partition our application into sub-applications? by using the routers and custom middleware to break down an app into smaller chunks

 ## Minimum Viable Product